meet-projects/Y1-Summer-Labs/02. Datatypes Lab/README.md

     - Write each line in the Repl.it **editor**, then press the `Run` button and understand why it is what it is.
     - If you don't understand something specific, try and ask your partner first :)

-> Tip: You need to include _all_ the print statements above for your test to pass.

 ##### Great job!